preston-bernstein/pres-ber-blog/content/english/blog/secure-services-docker-compose-and-nordvpn.md

 {{< image src="images/blog/secure-services-docker-compose-and-nordvpn/secureNetworkCommunication.png" caption="Using a VPN allows for more secure communication across your Docker services." alt="secure-communication-across-your-network" height="400" width="400" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}

 ### Understanding the Challenge
 Configuring networking and container isolation in Docker can be challenging.
 By default, Docker containers share the host's network stack, which can lead to potential security risks.
-Isolating each service behind a VPN helps to mitigate those risks.
+Isolating each service behind a VPN helps mitigate those risks.

 ### Issues with Networking and Container Isolation
 * Potential exposure of sensitive data